kylegilman/video-embed-thumbnail-generator/readme.txt

 * Added button to clear the whole video encoding queue.
 * Added option to send an email when there is a video encoding error.
 * Added Google Analytics Event tracking when users watch 25%, 50%, and 75% of a video.
+* Added several filter hooks to facilitate customization of the plugin.
 * Added Twitter and Facebook share buttons.
 * Significantly redesigned video sharing overlay appearance.
 * Moved download link to an icon overlay and stopped inserting unnecessary downloadlink attribute in shortcode for videos in the WordPress database.